shengjiex98/write-everyday/notes/gpu.md

 ...
 ```

 Optionally, if you want to use CUDA within WSL, then the NVIDIA CUDA toolkit must be installed **on WSL**.
-Make sure to not install the normal `cuda` package since it includes an NVIDIA driver for Linux that will conflict with the Windows driver we installed in step 2.
+Make sure to not install the `cuda-drivers` package since it includes an NVIDIA driver for Linux and will conflict with the Windows driver we installed in step 2.
 Refer to [here](https://docs.nvidia.com/cuda/cuda-installation-guide-linux/index.html#wsl-installation) for how to correctly set up CUDA.
 Alternatively, use `conda` to install CUDA alongside ML frameworks.

 ## Enable GPU in Docker (Linux only)